Myriad-Dreamin/dotenv-typ/README.md

 # dovenv

-dovenv is a zero-dependency module that smoothly loads environment variables from a `.env` file.
+dovenv (dove-env) is a zero-dependency module that smoothly loads environment variables from a `.env` file.
 It uses implementation and passes tests obtained from [dotenv.](https://github.com/motdotla/dotenv)

 ## Examples